The Moku:Go Logic Analyzer incorporates its own Protocol Analyzer, which contains three protocols: SPI, I2C, and UART.

 Figure 4: Moku:Go DIO header pinout

 The Moku:Go Protocol Analyzer gives flexible tools for your next digital logic project.
-The available protocols are UART, I2C, and SPI with more coming in future updates.
+The available protocols are UART, I2C, SPI, I2S with more coming in future updates.
 For more practice using the Moku:Go Logic Analyzer, explore the 4-bit Adder project.
 If you have suggestions for what protocols you would like to see next, let us know on our forum.

 Moku:Go demo mode

 You can download the Moku app for macOS and Windows here.
-The demo mode operates without any hardware and provides an introduction to using Moku:Go.
+Demo mode operates without any hardware and provides an introduction to using Moku:Go.

 Questions or comments?